Do you have meat to freeze?

 The FoodSaver V4440 is a very popular vacuum sealer for first time buyers.
 With the 2-in1 abilities it offers a versatile setup.
 It has some nice features like a built-in storage area for bag rolls as well as an automatic bag detection.

 Works with 8” and 11” rolls.
-FoodSaver also offers accessories you can buy for sealing mason jars(link).
+FoodSaver also offers accessories you can buy for sealing other types of containers.

 - Good reviews